 Greenbrier vines are dioecious, which means there are separate male and female plants.
-The female plants produce small, ¼- to ½-inch blue-black, black, or red fruit, which are held in small clusters.
+The female plants produce small, ¼- to ½-inch blue-black, black, or red fruit, formed in small clusters.
 Birds and small mammals often consume these fruit in winter and spread the seed.

-The rhizomes are capable of quickly regenerating new vines after being cut, damaged by fire, or treated with weed killers.
+The rhizomes can quickly regenerate new vines after being cut, damaged by fire, or treated with weed killers.

 Larger greenbrier vines are capable of growing upright at least six feet.
-The production of tendrils allows the vines to stabilize their height by tightly hanging onto shrub branches and low hanging tree limbs.
-These tendrils are actually modified stems that start out green and pliable, but once wrapped around a branch or twig of a nearby woody plant, they mature and harden.
+The production of tendrils allows the vines to stabilize their height by tightly hanging onto shrub branches and low-hanging tree limbs.
+These tendrils are actually modified stems that start green and pliable but once wrapped around a branch or twig of a nearby woody plant, they mature and harden.
 Impenetrable thickets of these thorny vines are often encountered, where they have sprawled over and between nearby shrubs and trees.
 Using woody plants for support, greenbriers may grow as high as 30 feet.

 Greenbrier thorns (actually prickles) may be green and quite small on some species or very large and multi-colored on mature vines of other species, such as on the saw greenbrier (Smilax bona-nox), another one of the common greenbriers in SC.
 These thorns actually aid in the support of the vines as they snag on nearby branches of shrubs and trees.
 Some species also have spines along the margins of the leaves to aid in defense from animal browsers.

 Not all greenbrier vines are troublesome weeds.
 The lanceleaf greenbrier or bamboo vine (Smilax smallii) is practically thornless and makes a very attractive climbing vine for training on trellises.
 The leaves are shiny green, and the vines will grow to approximately 8 feet high.
-Its fruit are initially a dull brick red, but eventually turn reddish-brown at maturity.
+Its fruit are initially a dull brick red but eventually turns reddish-brown at maturity.